TIPS & IDEAS: Mixing & matching patterns

 - you can have a multitude of solid colours in a room as long as they exist in your main piece (I wouldn’t do more than THREE)

-- if your main pattern is all NEUTRALS, you can add almost any colour you like, as long as it ties in with your room and overall theme
+- if your main pattern is all NEUTRALS, you can add almost any colour you like (within reason, there ARE exceptions – which are a blog post unto themselves), as long as it ties in with your room and overall theme

 If I take my own tips and combine the above cushions, this is what I have…